NCEAS/eml/docs/eml-semantic-annotation-primer.md

 A: Yes, in the context of a data table and for annotation purposes, any attribute (observation or column of data) can be considered ‘a measurement’.
-A philosopher might disagree, saying that some content you might see in data columns (e.g., *unique identifiers*) are not really measurements; but many other “nominals”, i.e. text strings identifying some class types (e.g. predator, lizard, tundra), imply quantification and can be construed as measurements.
+A philosopher might disagree, saying that some content you might see in data columns (e.g., unique identifiers) are not really measurements; but many other nominals, i.e. text strings identifying some class types (e.g. predator, lizard, tundra), imply quantification and can be construed as measurements.

 <a name="FAQ-example-labels"></a>